blocknetdx/blocknet-docs/xrouter.md

 ```
 * Parameters paramsCount and cmd are mandatory

+# Future features

+## Enhanced confirmations system
+* If the number of confirmations required is more than 1, then instead of the whole reply, the service node sends a hash of the reply.
+* The client gets hashes from all nodes, selects the reply by majority vote, and then requests the full reply from one of the service nodes that are in the majority
+* To request the hash, the client has to pay ```fee/2``` to the respective service node.
+To get the full reply, the client pays the remaining part of the fee to the selected node only.

 ## Domain names system
 * Domain names system will be introduced for custom services only at this stage
 * The general syntax to use domains is as follows: